 For most pictures the camera was configured to shoot with Focus Bracketing turned on, Focus Differential 3, and the Number of Shots 20.
 This feature uses the electronic shutter to take a series of 20 images varying focus for each image.
 It assumes that the first shot is the closest and slowly focuses further away for each successive shot.
 The amount of change for each shot is determined by the Focus Differential and is adjustable from 1 to 10.
 The Differential takes into account distance, focal length, and aperture of the lens so that the amount of focus overlap is consistent regardless of these factors.

-Images were imported into Lightroom and were culled to select the ones that applied to the flower of interest.
+Images were imported into Lightroom and culled to select the ones that applied to the flower of interest.
 Typically 7–10 shots out of the 20 taken were used.
 Selected images were then exported to Zerene Stacker and blended to produce the final image.
 Nothing like specifying your depth of field during post-processing!